 - 1. Summary of incident

 - 2. Degree of participation of each agency

 - 3. Number of persons assisted

 - 4. Noteworthy incidents

 - 5. Recommendations for improvement

+- D. Monroe County

-The decision to relax protective actions will be made by the County Administrator in consultation with the Monroe County Health Director, MCEM and the on-scene commander.
+The decision to relax protective actions will be made by the County EM County Director in consultation with the County Administrator, the Monroe County Health Director and the on-scene commander.
 Re-entry operations will be coordinated from either the County EOC or on-scene Incident Command.
 Re-Entry will be considered when chemical concentrations in the air, the water and the ground are below established levels of concern in the affected areas (downwind portions of the vulnerable zone).
-Upon the determination by the Monroe County Health Director that the environmental conditions in the affected areas are safe for public access, protective actions will be relaxed and re-entry will be authorized.
+Upon the determination by the Monroe County Health Director that the environmental conditions in the affected areas are safe for public access, protective actions will be relaxed and reentry will be authorized.